eclipse-emfcloud/coffee-editor/backend/README.md

-# Coffee Editor Extension Example - Backend
+# Coffee Editor IDE - Backend

 The backend is implemented as an Eclipse product.
 The custom plugins are located in `plugins/` and `releng/` contains build information like the target platform and the product configuration.